rsta2/circle-docs/docs/subsystems/tcp-ip-networking.rst

 .. cpp:function:: int CSocket::Bind (u16 usOwnPort)

 	Binds the port number ``usOwnPort`` to this socket.
+Can be called with port 0 to bind to an ephemeral port.
 Returns 0 on success or < 0 on error.

 .. cpp:function:: int CSocket::Connect (const CIPAddress &rForeignIP, u16 usForeignPort)